-Since 2010, several adjustments to health care have already been made, though not the key aspects of the law.
-These include a few changes to health insurance in Missouri, such as placing a ban on a health insurer’s ability to cancel a policy without a good reason, such as fraud, nonpayment, or intentional misrepresentation.
-Insurers can no longer rescind a health plan if you made a mistake on your application form.
-Additionally, there are no more lifetime maximums, though annual dollar limits are being currently phased out until their elimination in 2014.
+In the first three years of the law, numerous adjustments to health insurance had already been made.
+These include a few changes to health insurance in Missouri.
+Insurers are no longer permitted to cancel a policy without a good reason, such as fraud, nonpayment, or intentional misrepresentation.
+Companies also cannot rescind a health plan if an applicant made a mistake on their application.
+Additionally, there are no more lifetime maximums, and annual dollar limits were phased out until eliminated by 2014.

-Pre-existing conditions have been addressed only for Missouri residents up to age 18, who cannot be denied coverage by any insurer for their health.
-As this is much less frequently occurring than adults with pre-existing conditions applying for health insurance, the impact has been mild.
-Also, these young residents are still subject to rate ups for their condition.
-For adults with a qualifying condition, the Missouri Health Insurance Pool added a federal pool in 2010 to accommodate the sick an uninsured with a selection of health plans.
+Pre-existing conditions were first addressed only for Missouri residents up to age 18, who could not be denied coverage by any insurer for their health.
+As this is much less frequently occurring than adults with pre-existing conditions applying for health insurance, the impact was mild.
+Also, these young residents were still subject to rate ups for their condition.
+For adults with a qualifying condition, the Missouri Health Insurance Pool added a federal pool in 2011 to accommodate the sick and uninsured with a selection of health plans.

-Missouri also must include preventive care as a free service in every insurance plan in the state.
-Now each health plan’s contracted network offers cancer screenings for women and men of a certain age, well-child visits, immunizations, and other services for no extra charge.
-Additional types of preventive care for women were passed as mandatory in Missouri and around the country, such as contraceptives, pap tests, yearly exams, HPV screenings, and breastfeeding assistance.
+During this period, Missouri insurers began to cover in-network preventive care at 100 percent through most of their health insurance products.
+Each health plan’s contracted network offers cancer screenings for women and men, well-child visits, immunizations, and other services for no extra charge.
+Additional types of preventive care for women were passed as mandatory in 2012, such as contraceptives, pap tests, yearly exams, HPV screenings, and breastfeeding assistance.

-The private market, and all Missouri insurers will have to accept individuals over 18 with pre-existing conditions, of any gender, without raising their premiums over 10 percent or declining them entirely.
-Insurers in Missouri also lose the right to exclusions and elimination riders in 2014.
-Those who are accepted for coverage will have the insurance company cover some portion of care related to their condition, if needed.
+The private market, and all Missouri insurers must accept individuals over 18 with pre-existing conditions without raising their premiums declining them entirely.
+Insurers in Missouri also lost the right to issue exclusions and elimination riders in 2014.
+While a health plan may not offer to cover services related to a person’s illness, they cannot specifically exclude any type of care.

-Insurance companies will also need to meet federal criteria for mandatory benefits, which must include ten categories of care.
-The state will choose which benefit categories each insurer will carry, based on the success of their existing health plans.
-Benefits may include services that are already covered by some but not all plans, such as emergency, maternity, vision, and dental care, and prescriptions.
+Insurance companies also include ten categories of essential health benefits under the law in comprehensive plans inside and outside of the marketplace.
+Benefits include services that are already covered by some but not all plans, such as emergency room visits, maternity care, and prescriptions.

 1. (29 Nov.
 2012) Kaiser Health News.
 “Missouri Governor Backs Medicaid Expansion.” http://capsules.kaiserhealthnews.org/index.php/2012/11/missouri-governor-backs-medicaid-expansion/